 Özlüce Underground City

-Özluce Underground City hasn’t opened yet because it has not been restored properly yet.
+Özluce Underground City has not opened yet because it has not been restored properly yet.
 It is close to Kaymaklı Town and has cell-type rooms with tuff structure.
 There is a large area with two arches.
 Prepared with supply stores and living spaces, the city is connected to large areas with a tunnel of 15 meters in length